claramferraz/claramferraz/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=02CCFE&align-center=true&random=false&width=435&lines=Hello%2C+welcome!)](https://git.io/typing-svg)

  ## 🙆‍♀️ Who I am
  I'm Clara and I'm a grad student for Information Systems.
-I'm passionate about data and how to use them to inovate and solve problems and currently focusing on data and how to work with it.
+I'm passionate about data and how to use them to inovate and solve problems and I'm currently focusing on how to work with it and get deeper knowledge.
 I'm also a back-end developer.
  <br>
 ## Programming Languages
 <div style="display: inline_block">